Skip to main content

 Modulate Platform APIcloud-processing-api.modulate.aiaccountuuid + apikey headers

-All Velma-2 endpoints require authentication via an API key.
+All Models API endpoints require authentication via an API key.
 This section covers how to pass your key correctly for each endpoint type, what errors to expect when authentication fails, and how rate limiting works.

 API keys

-API keys can be generated in the web interface or via the Admin Console APIs.
+API keys can be generated in the web interface.
 API keys are tied to your organization and determine your access to models and your usage limits.
 These settings cannot be changed once an API key is generated.

 API key creation screen